24 Years Ago: Garth Brooks Hits No. 1 With ‘Unanswered Prayers’

 The song, which Brooks co-wrote with Pat Alger and Larry Bastian, was a true-life account of an incident he had with his then-wife, Sandy.

-The Oklahoma native liked the song so much, he included it on several of his compilation albums, including ‘The Hits,’ ‘Limited Series’ and ‘Double Live.’
+The Oklahoma native likes the song so much that he’s included it on several of his compilation albums, including ‘The Hits,’ ‘Limited Series’ and ‘Double Live.’